50 Things You Need to Do Before the Fall

 Buy glue sticks that actually glue

 For parents, filling your cart with fresh packs of crayons, still-sticky glue sticks, and neat notebooks is one of the most poignant reminders that summer is ending and fall is coming.
 The key to a smooth back-to-school transition is to include your kids in the shopping and preparing, Dr. Walfish says.
 Let them help you round up stuff you have at home and pick out the new items at the store to help them feel more calm and prepared.
+Take a look at these stunning photos of New England in the fall.

 Take a tour of the school